hyweljohnllewellyn/hywelme/_posts/2015-11-19-microsoft-office-365-catch-all-exchange-email-rules.md

 4. Repeat steps 2 and 3 to add 'contact' as an alias

 That's it, this method provides functionality similar to catch-all,  whilst maintaining the excellent service from Office 365 email.

+If you really do want a catch-all in Office 365 Business Essentials, then there is a good post by [yourithelp.co.uk](http://www.yourithelp.co.uk/office-365-create-catchall-wildcard-address-office-365/).